chetansai95/Python/README.md

 ## 11. What happens if you try to add a mutable object to a set?
 - You'll get a TypeError because sets require elements to be hashable (immutable).

-## 12. Code to find common elements in two lists using sets
+## 12. write a code to find common elements in two lists using set operations?
 ```python
 list1 = [1, 2, 3]
 list2 = [2, 3, 4]